Atjim/AVR_ASM_Morse_Code/README.md

 # AVR_ASM_Morse_Code
 Morse code program written in AVR Assembly for the Ardunio Uno R3
 <br/>
-Created for Computer Organization and architecture class
+Created for Computer Organization and Architecture class
 <br/>
 Controls the LED on the Arduino Uno R3
 <br/>